 —

-Courtesan is the ‘definition’ of boutique – operated by one person incorporating all aspects of being a small producer: Bridget selects her vineyard sites based on numerous winemaker and vineyard manager relationships she has cultivated over the years – she is the winemaker and also responsible for the label design & packaging and marketing of the wines.Winemaking is a labor of love for Bridget, but being in the vineyard, regardless of where she is takes her back to her childhood.
-And perhaps like gardening for some, being among the vines for her is therapeutic, calming and a place of solace at times.
+Courtesan is the ‘definition’ of boutique – operated by one person incorporating all aspects of being a small producer: Bridget selects her vineyard sites based on numerous winemaker and vineyard manager relationships she has cultivated over the years – she is the winemaker and also responsible for the label design & packaging and marketing of the wines.In addition to her California wines, Bridget has also produced wines from the Veneto region in Italy and through a partnership with Bekauri Family Vineyards in the ancient winemaking country of Georgia, provided winemaking consultation and worked with varieties such as the white variety, Kisi and the red variety, Saperavi.
+As far as we know, neither of these two varieties are growing in Napa Valley.

 The wines are sold both direct to consumer via an allocation membership list as well as through select distribution channels.
-Focusing on restaurants in certain markets in California, some of her wines are found in Michelin starred restaurants in the Napa Valley, San Francisco and Los Angeles.
+Focusing on restaurants in certain markets in California, some of her wines are found in Michelin starred restaurants in Napa Valley, San Francisco and Los Angeles.
 And parts of Asia are also interested in her wines with distribution in Hong Kong, Macau (including in some major casinos), and Japan.
-Locally her wines are found in V Wine Cellar in Yountville.
+Locally, some of her wines my be found in V Wine Cellar in Yountville.

 Outstanding wine.
 Love the bottles